zmek/patientflow/README.md

 pytest
 ```

 If you get errors running the pytest command, there may be other installations needed on your local machine.
-(We have found copying the error messages into ChatGPT or Claude very helpful for diagnosing and troubleshooting these errors.)

 ### Training models with data provided